Jamazi4/bimcat/notes.md

   - I proceed normally

+- user clicks share
+- I do mutation on library - generating a new shareId
+- I add new path like /libraries/share/[shareId]
+- on this route I automatically do another mutation on library - get userDb and add their id to the library guests and redirect user to library page
+- user is a guest, library appears in their browser
+- author can disable sharing link - will be able to check users

+## DIARY

+23.04.2025 - implemented copy component but because componentListWrapper is now a client component and preserves the data in useState - it doesn't revalidate.
+Maybe finally preserve the data in redux state and dispatch refresh action -

+24.04.2025 - revalidation solved by retriggering async thunk as browser components now reside in redux state.

+generating the library share link:

+--27.04.2025--
-    27.04.2025 - Share link mutates library by adding a sharedId.
+Share link mutates library by adding a sharedId.
 It is then displayed on frontend and available to copy.
 Now work on the route, consider not leaking libraryId in the link (currently route is inside [libraryId] - change that).
 And add user to the guests when they enter.
 Tidy up what's saved

 library privateToggle removes shared link

 now I need to implement disable link functionality

 and then resolve library on share link

-    noticed that searchparams do not persist if i go back gradually
+--28.04.2025--
+disable link works now.